AdobeDocs/substance-3d.en/help/substance-3d-general/openpbr/openpbr-overview.md

   </tr>
 </table>

 * **Depth**: Defines, in centimeters, how far a ray of light has to travel through a material before the transmission color reaches full saturation – essentially, how quickly light picks up color as it passes through a transparent (or partly transparent) material.
 For materials with low Transmission Depth, light will pick up color very quickly, meaning that even very thin parts of the material look strongly colored.
-Conversely, with a high depth, thicker sections will look very dark or almost opaque, and the material with have a 'dense' appearance, like colored resin or thick liquid.
+Conversely, with a high depth, thicker sections will look very dark or almost opaque, and the material will have a 'dense' appearance, like colored resin or thick liquid.

 <table>
   <tr style="border: 0;">